nbah22/genetic-algorithms/README.md

 - Add some description and documentation
 - Breeding display to see which genes came from whom
   * Some kind of genealogical tree
-- Statistics
-- Settings file
+- Settings file (?)
 - Think of a better `__init__()` for Population
+- Statistics analyzer
+- Apply the algorithm to itself